ik1g19/Notes-Quartz/content/notes/Courses/Udemy Courses/Complete guide to building an app with DotNet Core and React/Walking Skeleton Part 1 - Dotnet.md

 "applicationUrl": "http://localhost:5000"
 ```

-`Program.cs` is the entry point for any dotnet application
+`API\Program.cs` is the entry point for any dotnet application

 The configuration files are `appsettings.json` and `appsettings.Development.json`